 Each year a talented group of musicians are chosen from hundreds of students as the winners of the Boconnoc Music Award.
-The award was established by Anthony and Elizabeth Fortescue, owners of Boconnoc in 2012.
+The award was established by the late Anthony Fortescue and his wife Elizabeth Fortescue, owners of Boconnoc in 2012.
 The prize constitutes a week’s residency on the estate, with all travel, lodging and costs covered, providing a valuable opportunity for the musicians to work intensively on repertoire and technique in a private and unique environment.

 The group take up residence on the estate for a week in July and perform two concerts to the public; one in Boconnoc Church and one in Boconnoc House.
 These inspiring concerts enable classical music lovers to see top musicians in the early stages of their development in the beautiful surroundings of Boconnoc.

 This year the group selected for this esteemed award goes to ‘The Brompton Quartet’.
 Formed in September 2018, the Quartet is comprised of musicians from the UK, Austria and Slovenia, studying at the Royal College and Royal Academy of Music in London.
 Although they have only been playing together for a few months, they have already worked with artists including Daniel Rowland (Brodsky Quartet), Mats Zetterqvist (Chamber Orchestra of Europe), Mark Messenger, Rafael Todes, Richard Lester, Jon Thorne and the Harlem and Marmen Quartets.